-Before reading this section please see /articles/a-catholics-course-of-study/the-church/what-catacomb-catholics-believe-on-indefectibility/ for a summary of Catacomb Catholics’ beliefs concerning indefectibility and why far form denying this attribute, as Traditionalists have accused, they wholeheartedly accept and embrace it.
+Before reading this section please see /free-content/reference-links/1-what-constitutes-the-papacy/what-catacomb-catholics-believe-on-indefectibility/ for a summary of Catacomb Catholics’ beliefs concerning indefectibility and why far form denying this attribute, as Traditionalists have accused, they wholeheartedly accept and embrace it.

 Christ is the Head of the Mystical Body, defined by Pope Pius XII AS the Church; ergo, the Church can never fail or cease to exist.
 The Vatican Council may not have defined the meaning of the Church, but Pope Pius XII did.
 And in doing so he took up many of the issues raised at the Vatican Council on the constitution of the Church but never answered definitively.
 Without the Pope, the juridical Church cannot exist in an entirely visible manner, but the juridical Church is not all that comprises the Mystical Body.